Looking for an alternative to CliftonStrengths / Gallup's StrengthsFinder?

 How Accurate is Gallup's Strengths Test?

-The CliftonStrengths test, sometimes referred to as StrengthsFinder, is quite an accurate test.
+The CliftonStrengths test, sometimes referred to as StrengthsFinder, is rigorous assessment.
 It is based on decades of research done by legendary psychologist Dr. Donald O. Clifton and his team.
-The test is always improving based on new data and feedback from managers, test takers, psychologists, and other individuals.

 Over 25 million people have trusted CliftonStrengths with their strength assessment services.
 Through such large numbers of data, Gallup has been able to improve and add precision to the test.
 The organization still has strengths researchers working on their behalf to this day.

 CliftonStrengths is trusted by a staggering 90% of Fortune 500 companies, too, further adding to their positive reputation.
-The use of this strength assessment has been shown to increase profits, sales, and engagement while significantly decreasing attrition by 72% (1).
-Clearly, the data and endorsements prove CliftonStrengths is trustworthy and has the capability to be accurate.
+The use of this strength assessment has been shown to increase profits, sales, and engagement while significantly decreasing attrition.

-Nonetheless, anyone can be dishonest on the test.
+Nonetheless, if anyone wishes to be dishonest during the assessment, they can be.
 Many of the questions are subjective and rely on how well you agree on certain statements about yourself.
-Your self-perception may not be very accurate, which leaves room for error in the results.
 However, the test is still a useful tool for both employees and employees alike.

 What is the Difference Between the CliftonStrengths and StrengthsFinder Tests?

-Gallup’s StrengthsFinder assessment is now called the CliftonStrengths Online Talent Assessment, is virtually the same as the assessment included in book StrengthsFinder 2.0.
-The latter is a book which was written by Tom Rath, a popular psychology author and employee engagement expert, with experts from his renowned grandfather, Donald O. Clifton.
+Gallup’s StrengthsFinder assessment is now called the CliftonStrengths Talent Assessment, is the same as the assessment included in book StrengthsFinder 2.0.
+The latter is a book which was written by Tom Rath, a popular psychology author, employee engagement expert, and a grandson of the renowned Donald O. Clifton.

 There have been multiple different reiterations of the test since its inception.
 These versions only have slight differences from one another, though.
 Gallup’s renaming the assessment from StrengthsFinder to CliftonStrengths is more honorary than content based.
 It simply connects Gallup closer to the legacy of the renowned psychologist, Clifton, and paying homage to the work he did at Gallup.